 It's been around since 1945.

-but I I think you know when you when you you go to war, you march with the army you're given.
+But I think when you go to war, you march with the army you're given.

-That's what Governor Collier said when I asked him, because he's a doctor as well as you know, and he was practicing uh medicine and got stuck with the same scenario that many doctors are facing.
+That's what Governor Collier said when I asked him because he's a doctor as well, as you know, and he was practicing medicine and got stuck with the same scenario that many doctors are facing.

-Older patients coming in, higher risk patients, and he would uh dose with both.
+Older patients coming in, higher risk patients, and he would dosed with both.

-And he says, in his opinion, there's been a a benefit, but he's gonna actually have bigger a real data set that he's gonna share with us next week.
+And he says, in his opinion, there's been a benefit, but he's going to actually have bigger, a real data set that he's going to share with us next week.

 All of this is interesting because you have a lot of people respecting the reality of the limitations of the knowledge we have, but still making decisions.